awsdocs/amazon-rds-user-guide/doc_source/custom-backup.md

 If the snapshot you are restoring from is for a private DB instance, make sure to specify both the correct `db-subnet-group-name` and `no-publicly-accessible`\.
 Otherwise, the DB instance defaults to publicly accessible\.
 The following options are required:
 + `db-snapshot-identifier` – Identifies the snapshot from which to restore
 + `db-instance-identifier` – Specifies the name of the RDS Custom DB instance to create from the DB snapshot
++ `custom-iam-instance-profile` – Specifies the instance profile associated with the underlying Amazon EC2 instance of an RDS Custom DB instance\.

 The following code restores the snapshot named `my-custom-snapshot` for `my-custom-instance`\.